diyaboyapati/diyaboyapati/README.md

 ### 💭 About Me:
 - 📚 Senior at Leland High School
 - 💻 I have a passion for computer science and technology and have developed coding and software skills in Python, Java, and HTML
-- 🖱️ I am currently a volunteer Ccomputer Science intern in the Ujima Security & User Privacy Research lab at the University of California San Diego
+- 🖱️ I am currently a volunteer Computer Science intern in the Ujima Security & User Privacy Research lab at the University of California San Diego
 - 🏀 In my free time I love to play and coach basketball!

 ---